joetifa2003/weaver/paper/main.typ

 #figure(
   image("./assets/http-bench/summary_comparison.svg", width: 100%),
-  caption: [Benchmark summary comparison.],
+  caption: [Benchmark summary comparison],
 ) <fig:summary-comparison>

 #figure(
   image("./assets/http-bench/memory_comparison.svg", width: 100%),
-  caption: [Memory usage comparison.],
+  caption: [Memory usage comparison],
 ) <fig:memory-comparison>

 #figure(
   image("./assets/http-bench/mean_latency_comparison.svg", width: 100%),
-  caption: [Mean latency comparison.],
+  caption: [Mean latency comparison],
 ) <fig:mean-latency-comparison>

 #figure(
   image("./assets/http-bench/p95_latency_comparison.svg", width: 100%),
-  caption: [P95 latency comparison.],
+  caption: [P95 latency comparison],
 ) <fig:p95-latency-comparison>

 #figure(
   image("./assets/http-bench/fibers-vs-node.svg", width: 100%),
-  caption: [Fibers vs Node.js process model.],
+  caption: [Fibers vs Node.js process model],
 ) <fig:fibers-vs-node>

 Weaver is multi-threaded, and for each request it creates a new fiber, so it's using all the cores within a single process, and fibers share the same memory space.
 On the other hand, to utilize all cores in Node.js, we use `pm2` to run the server in cluster mode which creates a separate process for each core that doesn't share the same memory, each worker has it's own separate memory, and that explains why Node.js is using nearly 30x more memory that weaver (61MB vs 1.8GB), while also handling 4.65x more requests per second, and much better latency numbers.